Ironman (surf lifesaving): History

 After the creation of the Surf Lifesaving movement in 1907, members needed a way to stay fit and hone their skills in between patrols.
 Thus, in 1915, the first NSW Titles were held.
-These early titles held traditional events such as the boat race, march past, R&R and surf races.
+These early titles held traditional events such as the boat race, march past, Rescue & Resuscitation (R&R) and surf races.
 On a 1964 Australian tour of California, the competitors came across an event known as the 'Taplin', which involved a swim, ski, board legs, with running transitions.
 This became the ironman race.
 In 1966, it was first held at the Australian Championships at Coolangatta beach, and was won by Hayden Kenny.

 Perhaps the most famous ironman was Grant Kenny, who in 1980 at the age of 16 made the event famous by winning the Australian Junior and Australian Open Ironman championships within the space of half an hour.
 Grant became a national hero, appearing on cereal boxes and television advertisements, and was seen as the pinnacle of Aussie sportsmen.
 The short Ironman event became famous and the centre of attention at all surf carnivals.

 In the early 1980s a movie was made called The Coolangatta Gold, about an ironman event that required competitors to complete a 42 km course along Queensland's Gold Coast.
 A circuit was then developed that mixed 10-minute Ironman races with the 'Coolangatta Gold', and a range of other professional Ironman events around Australia.